 Joanna Biggs has worked in Hospitality Design for over 20 years and is currently a Director at GA Design in London.
 During this time Joanna has had the opportunity to work with some of the world’s leading 5* hotel brands delivering luxurious, unique and timeless designs.
 Widely applauded for their lateral approach to problem solving, GA believe strongly in supporting and reflecting a Client’s objectives through design.

 Farrah & Pearce

-Following his graduation from Loughborough University with a First Class Honours degree in Industrial Design and Technology, Tom co-founded Sebastian Conran Associates in 2009 and has since designed and developed hundreds of successful products from concept through to consumer.
-More recently he has co-founded product design consultancy Farrah & Pearce.
-His work is interdisciplinary with projects ranging from product and branding design to transport, furniture, lighting and sculpture.
+Tom spent time working at some of London’s top design studios before co-founding Sebastian Conran Associates in 2009.
+He has since designed and developed hundreds of commercially successful products from concept through to consumer.
+His work is interdisciplinary with projects ranging from product and branding design to furniture, transport, lighting and sculpture.
 His products have been exhibited at both the Design Museum in London and the Design Museum in Ghent, and his work has received numerous international awards including multiple RedDot Design Awards, a Good Design Award, German Design Award and several Design Guild Marks.
-Tom has a unique sense of thoughtful design and unique creativity combined with extensive and varied experience, invaluable industry insight and complex technical knowledge.
+He has a unique sense of thoughtful design and creativity combined with extensive and varied experience, invaluable industry insight and complex technical knowledge.

 What the judges say

 A thoroughly enjoyable morning shared with a team of challenging and enthusiastic judges.
 We were presented with a diverse and interesting range of 2D submissions, demonstrating that imagination and commercial suitability can cohabit and create really useful, elegant and pleasing products.

 It was wonderful to be part of the first year’s 2D judging panel and so exciting to see a variety of world-class British products presented.
 The winners of the prestigious mark are all highly deserving and set a benchmark for the years ahead.